Legally Protect Yourself During A CPS Home Visit

 5 Things Social Workers Look For During a Home Visit

-Aside from ensuring the family dynamic is stable and safe, your social worker will be looking for some other things as well.
-Your social worker will need some space and a distraction-free area to speak with you, so make sure you have somewhere set up for that.
+Aside from ensuring the family dynamic is stable and safe, your CPS will also look for some other things.
+Your CPS social worker will need some space and a distraction-free area to speak with you.
+Make sure you have a space set up for this interview.
 While interviewing you, your social worker will look for:

-Have you provided a space for you and your social worker to talk distraction-free?
-Is your space relatively clean and hygienic?
-Your home probably doesn’t need to be spotless, but it should be tidy before the social worker comes.
-Your home should, more importantly, be safe.
+Have you created a space for you and your CPS social worker to talk distraction-free?
+This space needs to be relatively clean, and have no distractions like a TV.
+Your home doesn’t need to be spotless, but it should be tidy before CPS comes.
+Most importantly, your home should be safe.

 Above all, there should be a space for your children.
 Aside from food, water, and shelter, kids also need to have fun.
 The social worker will look for some toys, or other items that belong to your kids.
 Don’t panic if your children’s room is a little messy, the social worker is only making sure they have a livable space in your home.

 Aside from having a clean and livable space, your social worker will also look to see if your home is free of any hazards.
-Make sure all construction in the house is complete and there is nothing that could make your home dangerous.
+Make sure there is nothing that could make your home dangerous.
 This could mean ensuring wires are tucked away and unused outlets are covered.
 This also means making sure that things like loose steps are repaired right away.
 Any trip, fall, electrical, and safety hazards should be taken care of.

 Make sure any that could be harmful to your children is safely stored and locked away.
 This includes:

 - Other chemicals